w3f/Grants-Program/applications/pesa_pallet.md

 The PESA pallet will expose the following callable functions:

-`set` - allows the user to set a Phone Number to its address
+`register` - allows the user to register a Phone Number to its address

 `resolve` - allows any user to resolve a Phone Number to an address